SeanRoy/lambda-maven-plugin/README.md

 * Removed debugging related code.

 ### TODO
-* Support for annotations on handler and method
 * Allow upload of function code directly to AWS Lambda instead of using S3